AdobeDocs/analytics.en/help/implement/id/data-insertion.md

   The first, identifier-less hit is already attributed to the `aid` the server returns, so you lose no data by sending it before you have an ID.
 For the response types that return the ID (`3` for JavaScript, `11` for XML, `10` for JSON) and the request format, see [Response type](https://developer.adobe.com/analytics-collection-apis/methods/data-insertion/response-types) in the Data Insertion API documentation.

-  Because a server-side request carries no visitor cookies, and its own IP address and user agent belong to the sender, also forward the visitor's real IP address (the `X-Forwarded-For` header) and user agent (the `User-Agent` header) so hits are attributed correctly.
+  A server-side request carries no visitor cookies, and its own IP address and user agent belong to the sender.
+To attribute hits correctly, also forward the visitor's real IP address (the `X-Forwarded-For` header) and user agent (the `User-Agent` header).

 ## Using a custom visitor ID